ozoneapi/tecban-developer-portal/specification/resources and data models/pisp/README.md

 **[Domestic Standing Order Consents API](domestic-standing-order-consents.md)**

   -  There is no MAX ‘FirstPaymentAmount/Amount' mandated by TecBan API.
-50,000 GBP is the default maximum when opening a TecBan account, but thresholds can be managed by the customer.
+50,000 R$ is the default maximum when opening a TecBan account, but thresholds can be managed by the customer.
 TecBan suggest PISP notify the PSU that the same limits apply as in their TecBan app.
 It is possible from time to time that `domestic-payment-consents` is authorised but payment initiation fails due to account limits.
-  -  FirstPaymentAmount/Currency must be GBP
+  -  FirstPaymentAmount/Currency must be R$
   -  Initiation/Reference is mandatory field and must adhere to the following rules:
       - Valid characters - "A-Z", "0-9", "space", "&", "-", ".", "/"
       - Contiguous characters – user enters 6 or more valid characters but without contiguous string